huonw/huonw.github.io/_posts/2016-04-29-myths-and-legends-about-integer-overflow-in-rust.md

 variables on loops, and hence the ability to make assumptions allows more precise analysis of loop trip counts: `for (int i = 0; i < n;
 i++)` will repeat `n` times, as `n` can be assumed to not be negative.
-Rust sidesteps much of this by providing custom iterators, which, for instance, can be used to loop directly over an array `for x in some_array { ... }`, and these iterators can have and exploit guarantees internally without having to expose undefined behaviour to the user.
+Rust sidesteps much of this by using unsigned integers for indexing (`0..n` will always be `n` steps), and also by allowing easy custom iterators, which can be used to loop directly over data structures like `for x in some_array { ... }`.
+These iterators can exploit guarantees about the data structures internally without having to expose undefined behaviour to the user.

 Another thing Rust misses compared to C is optimising `x * 2 / 2` to just `x`, when `x` is signed.
 In this case, there's no built-in